common name: little fire ant

 Figure 2.
 Distribution of the little fire ant, Wasmannia auropunctata (Roger), in Florida, as of 2000.
 Illustration by Shawn Brooks, University of Florida.

-The little fire ant is approximately 1.5 mm in length and reddish to golden brown.
-The workers are monomorphic (all one size), have two segments, or nodes, in their pedicel, and the thorax has one pair of spines (Hedges 1998).
+The little fire ant is approximately 1.5 mm in length and reddish to golden brown in color.
+The workers are monomorphic (they look identical).
+Workers have two segments, or nodes, in their pedicel, and a thorax with one pair of spines (Hedges 1998).
 The antennae consist of 11 segments with the last two forming a distinct club.
 The antennal scrobes are well marked and extend almost to the occipital border (Creighton 1950).
 The head and thorax are heavily sculptured with grooves and pits (Hedges 1998).
 The epinotal spines are set close together at the base, strongly diverging and slightly incurved when seen from above.
 The node of the petiole is rectangular in profile and higher than the post-petiole.
 The erect body hairs are long, coarse and rather sparse (Creighton 1950).

 Figure 3.
 Little fire ant, Wasmannia auropunctata (Roger), workers.
 Photograph by University of Florida.